aryanmalla19/laravel-nepali-payment/README.md

 ## Support

-For issues, questions, or contributions, visit the [GitHub repository](https://github.com/aryanmalla19/nepali-payment-gateway).
+For issues, questions, or contributions, visit the [GitHub repository](https://github.com/aryanmalla19/laravel-nepali-payment).

-## Changelog

-### v0.1.0 - Database Integration Release
-- Added Payment and PaymentRefund models with full relationship support
-- Implemented PaymentStatus, RefundReason, and RefundStatus enums
-- Created PaymentManager database methods for tracking payment lifecycle
-- Added event system for payment state changes
-- Published migrations for easy database setup
-- Added helper functions for common operations
-- Added comprehensive query scopes for filtering payments
-- Support for polymorphic payment associations
-- UUID/] configuration for primary keys